You know that feeling – where you woke up just fine but by the end of the day you're ready to burst out of your jeans?

 The carbonation in fizzy drinks can cause gas to become trapped in your stomach leading to bloating and belching in attempts to remove the gas.
 Drink fizzy drinks slowly to minimise the amount of air entering your stomach.

 If you experience unexplained or excessive bloating speak to your GP as it could be a sign of cancer or other serious disease.

 What to do next...

-It’s time to break free from never-ending tummy troubles for good with my 90 Days to Better Gut Health 1:1 Programme!
+It’s time to break free from never-ending tummy troubles for good with my 90 Days to Better Gut Health 1:1 Plan!
 If you're ready to get to the bottom of your gut health issues and FINALLY feel like yourself again book a call now.

 Our immune system is a fascinating and complex galaxy of cells, organs and fluids that help defend us against the millions of bacteria, viruses, and fungi that bombard us in our daily lives.